|

 frequency stability, is required in both transmitter and receiver local

-We employ only linear Class A
+oscillators; We employ only linear Class A

 amplifiers in Link transmitters and receiver front ends.
 New series Links are